yxie27/Project1/README.md

 JSON, short for JavaScript Object Notation, is a data exchange format.
-It is a data format popularized by Douglas Crockford in 2001 (<https://www.json.org/json-en.html>), became the mainstream data format since 2005-2006.
+It is a data format popularized by Douglas Crockford in 2001 (<https://www.json.org/json-en.html>), which became the mainstream data format since 2005-2006.
 JSON comes in a text format that is completely independent of any programming language, making it an ideal data exchange language.
 JSON is the syntax for storing and exchanging textual information, similar to XML.